ARPOISE/ARpoise/unity/AndroidApp/README.md

 - Places the **POI**s into the 3D scene and shows the camera image as the background of the scene.

 ## Building the App
-In order to build the app you should
+In order to build the app you should,

 - get a version of Unity, including Android and iOS build capabilities and Vuforia.
 We tested it on 2018.2.2 and 2018.3.3.
 - start with a new Unity project and replace the main camera in the default scene with a Vuforia ArCamera.